 GBC AD+ - A Gameboy / Gameboy color emulator.
 Somewhat out of date, only supports Wiimotes and doesn’t include full-screen support for widescreen iOS devices.

 NES AD+ - A classic iOS NES emulator, Somewhat out of date, only supports Wiimotes and doesn’t include full-screen support for widescreen iOS devices.

 Nescaline - A classic iOS NES emulator, Still working even on iOS 8/9 but woefully out of date.
 No controller support.

 Installable Cydia emulators but incompatible with iOS 8/9 - RockNES, NES4IPhone, SNES4iphone, Gameboy4iphone,

 Open Source Emulators

-The Open Source emulators currently are where the action is, most being still actively developed, thus the emulators are of a slightly higher standard.
+The Open Source emulators currently are where the action is, most were still actively developed.
+Thus the emulators are of a slightly higher standard.